Inelastic scattering of electrons in water from first principles: cross sections and inelastic mean free path for use in Monte Carlo track-structure simulations of biological damage: Results and discussion

 In the optical limit (figure~\ref{fig:basis-q0}(a)), the tails of the ELF from IXS experiments are well reproduced by our well-converged (TZP) calculations.
 The main peak is slightly underestimated and appears slightly shifted to lower energy loss values as compared to the experiment.
 The results of Tavernelli \cite{PhysRevB.73.094204} obtained with real-time TDDFT (RT-TDDFT) are also shown in figure~\ref{fig:basis-q0}(a) and, as have been mentioned before, the RT-TDDFT ELF shows two maxima with a minimum located at similar energy loss values as the experimental maximum.

 Recent calculations by Taioli et al.~\cite{Taioli2021} obtained with LR-TDDFT (including XC effects in the AGGA), are also shown in figure~\ref{fig:basis-q0}.
 The main peak is captured well by Taioli et al.~\cite{Taioli2021}, however, a feature at $E\approx15$ eV is higher than in the experimental ELF, and the main peak shows two features (although much less prominent) similar to the results of Tavernelli.
 Thus, our RPA results better reproduce both the lower and higher energy-loss side of the main peak, while the AGGA results from Taioli et al.~\cite{Taioli2021} better reproduce the main peak.
 Often, RPA with LFE is able to reproduce fairly well the energy loss spectra at $\textit{q}=0$~\cite{Botti_2004}.
 AGGA generally brings an improvement upon RPA in finite systems~\cite{Gross2012}.
-However, for periodic non-metallic bulk systems in the limit of vanishing wave-vector, AGGA performs poorly~\cite{Gross2012}.
-Indeed, AGGA lacks the long-range ($\textit{q}\rightarrow 0$) behavior that is required for an excitonic XC-kernel~\cite{ghosez,kim}.
-The AGGA kernel for $\textit{q}\rightarrow 0$ yields a relatively small correction to the RPA results, because it is constant and is multiplied by $\chi_0 =\chi_\mathrm{KS}$ that goes to 0 as $\textit{q}^2$.
-It can hence only have an effect via the LFE~\cite{PhysRevB.61.10149}.
-Overall, although there is an influence of XC effects on the disagreement of the calculated ELF in the peak region, both our results and the AGGA results~\cite{Taioli2021} exhibit a similar percentage difference with experimental data.
+However, for extended non-metallic systems, the XC-kernel effect vanishes due to the absence of the long-range ($1/r$) decay~\cite{Gross2012,ghosez,kim} and thus AGGA yields a relatively small correction to the RPA results~\cite{PhysRevB.61.10149,PhysRevLett.86.5962}.
+The inclusion of the LFE, however, plays a significant role in the correct description of the electron energy loss~\cite{PhysRevB.61.10149}, as proven by our results.

 At finite value of the momentum $\textit{q}=1$ a.u., positions of experimental peaks and their widths are well captured by our calculations (figure~\ref{fig:basis-q0}(b)).
 However, the height is slightly underestimated and there is a plateau at high energy loss in the calculated ELF which is not present in the experimental data.
 Taioli et al.~\cite{Taioli2021} do not get such plateau in their calculations and they capture the height and width of the peaks quite accurately.
-Overall, this comparison clearly confirms, in a TDDFT framework and considering the system beyond an electron gas as done in optical data models for TS calculations, that considering XC effects is more important for finite momentum transfer, as already anticipated by previous works in optical data models ~\cite{doi:10.3109/09553002.2011.588061}.
+Overall, this comparison clearly confirms, in a TDDFT framework and considering the system beyond an electron gas as done in optical data models for TS calculations, that considering XC effects is more important for finite momentum transfer, as already anticipated by previous works in optical data models ~\cite{Emf2012}.